topolvm/topolvm/docs/limitations.md

 ---------------

 TopoLVM expects that PVCs are created in advance of their Pods.
-However, the TopoLVM webhook does not prevent the creation of Pods before their PVCs.
+However, the TopoLVM webhook does not block the creation of a Pod when there are missing PVCs for the Pod.
 This is because such usages are valid in other StorageClasses and the webhook cannot identify the StorageClasses without PVCs.
-TopoLVM does not care about the created pods without their PVCs even if the PVCs are deployed afterward.
+For such Pods, TopoLVM's extended scheduler will not work.

 The typical usage of TopoLVM is using StatefulSet with volumeClaimTemplate.